 - In relation to the College of Arts & Science, the President is charged with the internal regulation of the University, including all matters relating to academic affairs and discipline, subject to the approval of the Board of Governors.
 Within the general policies approved by the Faculty and Board of Governors of the University of King's College, academic requirements are administered by the Faculty or School concerned. - 2.
-All students must agree to obey all the regulations of the University already made or to be made; in addition to the above University regulations, students must also comply with the regulations of the Faculty in which they are registered, and pay the required fees and deposits before entering any class or taking any examinations.
+All students must agree to obey all the regulations of the University already made or to be made.
+Students must also comply with the regulations of the Faculty in which they are registered, and pay the required fees and deposits before entering any class or taking any examinations.
 Additionally, students are advised that this Calendar is not an all-inclusive set of rules and regulations but represents only a portion of the rules and regulations that will govern the student's relationship with the University.
 Other rules and regulations are contained in additional publications that are available to the student from the Registrar's Office and/or the relevant Faculty, Department or School. - 3.
-For the purpose of admission to the University, the place of residence of a student is the place of domicile.
-This is normally presumed to be the place (country, province, etc.) where the parents' or guardian's home is located.
-That place remains unchanged unless the Registrar is satisfied that a place of residence is established elsewhere.
-No person under sixteen years of age is admitted to any class except on the specific recommendation of the admissions committee of the relevant Faculty or School, which shall take into account all aspects of the applicant's preparedness for the class or programme involved, and which may attach such conditions to the applicant's admission as the committee judges appropriate. - 4.
-All students must report their local address while attending the University to the Office of the Registrar, on registration or as soon as possible thereafter.
-Subsequent changes must be reported promptly.
-This may be done online at www.dal.ca/ online. - 5.
-E-mail is an authorized means of communication for academic and administrative purposes within Dalhousie and King's.
-The University will assign each student an official e-mail address.
-This address will remain in effect while the student remains registered as a student and for one academic term following the student's last registration.
-This is the only e-mail address that will be used for communication with students regarding all academic and administrative matters.
-Any redirection of e-mail will be at the student's own risk.
-Each student is expected to check her or his official e-mail address frequently in order to stay current with Dalhousie and King's communications. - A student who changes her or his name while attending King's/ Dalhousie must provide proof of name change to the Registrar's Office. - 7.
 Students are bound by the regulations of the home faculty regardless of the faculty in which the student takes classes.